logan-anderson/note-app/README.md

 # List tracker app

-I made this simple app in some of my free time when I did not have school work.
-This idea of this app was to get fermilular for nodejs and express and practice my backend skills.
-I made this app so that my family had has a place to store and look at each other christmas lists (please don't delete them).
+This is a simple list tracking app that was made in some of my free time when I did not have school work.
+This idea of this app was to get familiar with nodejs, expres and passport.js as well as practice my backend skills.
+The Idea for the app came to me when I needed a place for my family to store and look at chirsmas lists online.

 ## stack